These multi-megapixel monsters are the highest resolution cameras on the open market. Just how far will you go for the ultimate resolving power?

 Sony wants users to see the A7R Mark IV as a medium format rival, and if you judge it on megapixels alone, it’s right in there.
 It beats base-level 50MP medium format models by some margin and is nipping at the heels of some very big and expensive cameras indeed.
 However, although Sony’s excellent G Master lenses are fast enough to match the shallow depth of field of bigger but slower medium format lenses, there’s still a magical X-factor that comes from bigger sensors.

-The 51MP 645Z is like a supersized Pentax DSLR, and affordable too
+The 51MP 645Z is like a supersized Pentax DSLR, but far from new

 Sensor: Medium format | Megapixels: 51MP | Lens mount: Pentax 645AF2 | LCD: 3.2", 1,037,000 dots | Viewfinder: Prism type | Max continuous shooting speed: 3fps | Max video resolution: Full HD at 30fps | User level: Professional